-Some market research organisations have purpose built viewing facilities with one-way mirrors and built in video recorders.
+Some market research organisations have purpose built viewing facilities with one-way mirrors and built in visual recording equipment.
 These facilities can be hired at a price which, unfortunately, tends to be beyond the budgets of most students and community groups.

-Your local college or university might have a room which can be set up with video recording equipment and the institution may provide an experienced person to operate the machinery.
-If your institution doesn't provide this facility, think about whether you actually need to video your focus group as the more equipment you use, the more potential there is for things to go wrong.
-Most social researchers find that a tape recording of the discussion supplemented by a few handwritten notes is adequate (see Chapter 7 for further discussion on different methods of recording).
+Your local college or university might have a room which can be set up with visual recording equipment and the institution may provide an experienced person to operate the machinery.
+If your institution doesn't provide this facility, think about whether you actually need to visually record your focus group as the more equipment you use, the more potential there is for things to go wrong.
+Most social researchers find that an audio recording of the discussion supplemented by a few handwritten notes is adequate (see Chapter 7 for further discussion on different methods of recording).